Sign In

 1. We help coaches and leaders improve their Math Club programs by providing them with online resources and information, including lesson plans, math problems, sample coaching materials and information about competitive events.

-2. We are a network of coaches, presidents and leaders hailing from local area math clubs that can provide guidance to aspiring math club coaches that may wish to contact us.
-We can be reached online or through our Facebook page.
+2. We are a network of coaches, student leaders, and alumni hailing from local area math clubs that can provide guidance to aspiring math club coaches who may wish to contact us.
+We can be reached online or through our social media pages.

 How can I become involved with WSMA?

-What exactly do you do at leadership board meetings?
+What exactly do you do at leadership team meetings?

 Do you get volunteer hours for going to meetings?

-Yes — attending meetings, as well as tutoring, counts for non-profit volunteer hours.
+Yes — attending meetings, as well as time spent as a volunteer working on projects between meetings, counts for non-profit volunteer hours.